yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.draft.md

 f_3(s,0) = 2s-1, & f_3(s,1) = 4s-3.\\
 \end{array}
 $$
 There are obviously many choices of $f$'s that gives the above result, you can fit a exponential function if you want.
-This freedom of choice correspond to the freedom of choices of smoothly deforming the paths.
+This freedom of choice correspond to the freedom of choices of continuously deforming the paths.
 For simplicity, we choose linear functions (and there is still freedom to choose.
 You can check that we here got different results than the results on Nakahara.)

 The $g$ functions are chosen once $f$ is set.
 Or we can fit them the same way we fit $f$.